 In the afternoon take your book-lover self over to Bart’s, nestled under a 400-year old live oak at the corner of Matilija and Canada streets.
 Possibly the world’s only outdoor bookstore, Bart’s makes an inspired selection of books available day and night.
 After they close their doors, payment is on the honor system – pick a couple of titles and slip the money under the door.

 From Bart’s, walk west a half block to Rincon, then turn left and walk two blocks to West Ojai Avenue.
-On your right you will see Janis’ Art Garden Gallery and Ojai Art Workshop.
-This gallery located in a gorgeous garden is filled with sculptures, fountains, urns and other works by local artists and much of it for sale.
+On your right, you will see Janis’ Art Garden Gallery and Ojai Art Workshop.
+This gallery located in a gorgeous garden is filled with sculptures, fountains, urns, and other works by local artists and much of it is for sale.
 Browse, dream, or try your hand at creating a masterpiece – you can call Janis in advance to arrange for a one-hour drop-in art class for just $25.

 Head back downtown by walking east on Ojai Avenue for about five blocks.
 Take time to look leisurely through the shops and galleries in the Arcade.
 Busy Babes has wonderful soaps from Italy and France and the Human Arts Gallery specializes in contemporary jewelry, plus art wearables, sculpture and whimsical recycled art.

-Finally it’s time to get off your feet – they’ve had a workout today!
+Finally, it’s time to get off your feet – they’ve had a workout today!
 Stop into Movino Wine Bar & Gallery for a final art fix, a glass of wine and a bite to eat in fashionable surroundings.
-Tapas range from $8 to $12 for large plates, $5 to $8 for small, and individual thin crust pizzas that are really good are $10.
+Tapas range from $8 to $12 for large plates, $5 to $8 for small, and individual thin-crust pizzas that are really good are $10.

 Across Ojai Avenue, under a canopy of majestic oaks, Libbey Park beckons.
 As the day winds down, find a spot here to take in the sunset.
-Ojai is famous for its pink moment, when the sun sets over the surrounding peaks and bathes the sky in every imaginable shade of…you guessed it…serene, reflective and utterly amazing pink.
+Ojai is famous for its pink moment when the sun sets over the surrounding peaks and bathes the sky in every imaginable shade of…you guessed it…serene, reflective, and utterly amazing pink.